 Some refer to tattoos as “mental jewelry,” and I can understand those that have this need, despite risk to express their art, it just so happens to be on their skin.

 I told a transplant medical assistant I was getting ready for my 3D nipple tattoos and we got to talking about this controversial issue of tattoos and transplant.
 One of the other problems of post transplant tattoos is not just the risk of avoidable infection, but the notion of compliance.

-If your pre-transplant and your treatment team recommends something like avoiding tattoos or getting rid of your germ carrying pet birds and you don’t follow their instruction, well the thought is: are you going to follow the rigid rules once you get your organ transplant?
+If your pre-transplant and your treatment team recommends something like avoiding tattoos or getting rid of your germ carrying pet bird and you don’t follow their instruction, well the thought is: are you going to follow the rigid rules and medication protocol once you get your organ transplant?